 Computer Science Employers in North Carolina

-- University of North Carolina at Chapel Hill: With 30,000 employees, UNC-CH is the state’s largest employer by far.
+- The University of North Carolina at Chapel Hill: With 30,000 employees, UNC-Chapel Hill is the state's largest employer by far.
 Aside from professors of computer science, the institution also employs individuals who can develop proprietary software, maintain network security, and continually strengthen existing hardware and software.

-- Carolinas Medical Center: As the third largest employer within the state, CMC currently provides work for more than 12,000 people.
-Like WFBH, this organization employs trained computer scientists who can ensure electronic files are properly secured and oversee maintenance of software and hardware.
+- Carolinas Medical Center: As the third-largest employer in the state, CMC currently provides work for more than 12,000 people.
+Like Wake Forest, this organization employs trained computer scientists who ensure electronic files are properly secured and oversee maintenance of software and hardware.

 How Much do Computer Scientists Make in North Carolina?